 Generally switches loading on and off.

-Determines which values are selected after start-up in the absence of a charge manager.
+Determines which values are selected after start-up in the absence of load management.

 |Charging Enabled||Enable charging without OCPP/Modbus device|